Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * position XYZ (yellow) is the information about the tool tip's position

 Some technical information about the transformation matrix:
-* for every orientation vector, x² + y² + z² = 1, the same is true for every red-green-blue row.
+* for every orientation vector, x² + y² + z² = 1, the same is true for every row of the 3x3 rotation submatrix.
 * each orientation vector is vertical to the other ones (orthonormal) and the axes are organized righthanded.
-As a result the determinant of the 3x3 left upper matrix is 1.
+As a result the determinant of the 3x3 left upper matrix is 1 (lefthanded would be -1).
 * full can be uniquely translated into quaternions and reverse.
 Quaternions are used for storage efficiency, using 4 instead of 9 values.
 They can also be translated into angle-axis mode with 4 parameters, where axis is a Euler axis (not to be confused with Euler angles) and angle is the rotation around this axis.
-* The four numbers (0 0 0 1) in the last line make sure that rotations and translations stay at their positions (they would make shearing if other values are used).
+* The four numbers (0 0 0 1) in the last line make sure that rotations and translations stay at their positions (they would make non-linear affine transformations if other values are used).
 They don't change.
-* the transformation matrices are created by the Dn Denavit-Hartenberg parameters and multiplied to get forward kinematics
+* the transformation matrices are created by Screw or Denavit-Hartenberg parameters and multiplied to get forward kinematics

 # Forward: chain of rotation matrices